-a review by Nalini Haynes
+A review by Nalini Haynes

-In the beginning Alexia Tarabotti was a young woman of intelligence but few sensibilities whose lack of soul made her a preternatural: able to exorcise ghosts and turn other supernaturals mortal with her touch.
-In the first book the reader is introduced to Lord Akeldama, a gay vampire whose style and etiquette is everything one could wish for in a Victorian dandy.
-We are also introduced to Conall Maccon, a rough and ready werewolf with a gruff heart of gold who is, against his better judgement, attracted to the inconvenient Alexia.
+In the beginning Alexia Tarabotti was a young woman of intelligence but few sensibilities.
+Her lack of soul made her a preternatural: able to exorcise ghosts and turn other supernaturals mortal with her touch.
+Lord Akeldama is a gay vampire whose style and etiquette is everything one could wish for in a Victorian dandy.
+We also meet Conall Maccon, a rough and ready werewolf with a gruff heart of gold who is, against his better judgement, attracted to the inconvenient Alexia.

 Conall and Alexia fall in love inconveniently and, worse still, get married.
-To top it all off, Alexia then falls pregnant – remember she turns her husband mortal with her touch?
+To top it all off, Alexia then falls pregnant.
+Remember she turns her husband mortal with her touch?
 Well, he forgot this pertinent fact while enraged with jealousy over Alexia’s apparent unfaithfulness.
-Carriger sensibly did not turn this series into a soapie, however, instead reuniting the couple at the close of another adventure.
+Drama!
+Tension!
+Resolution then… TIMELESS.

 I give Timeless 5 stars for worldbuilding, character development, aesthetics, plot, story arc, conclusion and, most of all, for providing a satisfying pregnancy and child-rearing experience after the ‘happily ever after’.